RRinatJ/laravel_quiz/README.md

 # laravel_quiz

-laravel_quiz is a web application created using the Laravel framework that allows you to create and play quizzes.
+laravel_quiz is a web application created using the Laravel framework with Vue 3 that allows you to create and play quizzes.

 ## Installation

-1. Clone the repository:
+1. Clone the repository or fork this repository:
    ```bash
    git clone https://github.com/RRinatJ/laravel_quiz.git
    ```